 The Online Journalism Review (published by the University of Southern California’s Annenberg School for Communication) did an interesting story on “Value-added email: A Publishing Alternative to the WWW”.

 The article features Yours Truly, written by News Editor Matt Welch of Tabloid News Services.
+He says:

 Missing the Mark